+4 Attorney General, on behalf of a consumer, alleges have been or are being violated.
+If within the 5 30 days the controller or processor cures the noticed violation and provides the Attorney General 6 an express written statement that the alleged violations have been cured and that no further 7 violations shall occur, no action for statutory damages shall be initiated against the controller or 8 processor.
+9 (c) If a controller or processor continues to violate this article in breach of an express 10 written statement provided to the consumer under this section, the Attorney General may initiate 11 an action and seek damages for up to \$7,500 for each violation under this chapter.
 12 (d) Nothing in this article shall be construed as providing the basis for, or be subject to, a 13 private right of action to violations of this article or under any other law. §46A-6O-10 Enforcement; civil penalty.
-1 (a) The Attorney General retains exclusive authority to enforce this article by bringing a 2 action in the name of the state, or on behalf of persons residing in the state.
-The Attorney Genera 3 may issue a civil investigative demand to any controller or processor believed to be engaged in, o 4 about to engage in, any violation of this article.
+1 (a) The Attorney General retains exclusive authority to enforce this article by bringing an 2 action in the name of the state, or on behalf of persons residing in the state.
+The Attorney General 3 may issue a civil investigative demand to any controller or processor believed to be engaged in, or 4 about to engage in, any violation of this article.
 The provisions of §47-18-1 of this code shall apply 5 to civil investigative demands issued under this section.
 6 (b) Any controller or processor that violates this article is subject to an injunction and liable 7 for a civil penalty of not more than \$7,500 for each violation.
 8 (c) The Attorney General may recover reasonable expenses incurred in investigating and 9 preparing the case, including attorney fees, of any action initiated under this article. §46A-6O-11.
-Attorney General's assistance in personal data claims.
-1 (a) In order to effectuate the protection of personal data as defined in §46A-6O-1 of this 2 code, the Attorney General shall establish a process whereby a consumer may seek to utilize an 3 of the personal data protections established in §46A-6O-3 of this code through the agency of the 4 Attorney General's Office.
-This process shall include: 5 (1) An ability to discover what controllers and processors may hold such data about the 6 consumer; 7 (2) An ability to discover what third-party controllers or processors may have received sucl 8 data about the consumer; 9 (3) An ability to formally request from each controller, third-party controller, processor, and 10 third-party processor copies of the personal data of the requesting person held by those entities 11 and to call for modification and/or deletion thereof.
-12 (b) The Attorney General shall promulgate legislative rules necessary to carry out the 13 provisions of this section
+Data broker registration with the Attorney General.
+1 (a) Annually, on or before January 31 following a year in which a person meets the 2 definition of data broker as provided in section 46A-6O-1 of this chapter, a data broker shall: 3 (1) Register with the Attorney General; 4 (2) Pay a registration fee of \$100.00; and 5 (3) Provide the following information: 28